adokter/vol2bird/INSTALL.md

     --with-libtorch=${RADAR_ROOT_DIR}/opt/libtorch \
     --with-gsl=${GSLROOT} \
     --with-confuse=${CONFUSEROOT}
-# build and install:
+# build vol2bird:
 make
+# install vol2bird
 sudo make install
-# run vol2bird to check if it works (should give vol2bird version X.X message and no errors):
+# run vol2bird.sh to check if it works (should give vol2bird version X.X message and no errors):
 ./vol2bird.sh

-# note that the vol2bird.sh updates the DYLD_LIBRARY_PATH (for Mac) and LD_LIBRARY_PATH (for Linux) variable,
+# note that the vol2bird.sh sets the DYLD_LIBRARY_PATH (for Mac) and LD_LIBRARY_PATH (for Linux) variables,
-# as you can see when printing the script:
+# as you can see when printing the contents of the file:
 cat ./vol2bird.sh

 # Preferably these path definitions are also added to your ~/.bashrc
 # or ~/.bash_profile file for bash shell, or ~/.zshenv for zsh shell
 # such that the paths are loaded automatically in each new shell session
 # (simply copy the export statements into these shell configuration files)

 # In addition, it is useful to add the paths of the vol2bird and rsl binaries
+# such that you can call the vol2bird command from any directory.
-# by updating the PATH variable in your shell configuration file:
+# Simply update the PATH variable in your shell configuration file:
 # (make sure you replace ${RADAR_ROOT_DIR} with its value specified in the beginning)
 export PATH=${PATH}:${RADAR_ROOT_DIR}/opt/rsl/bin:${RADAR_ROOT_DIR}/opt/vol2bird/bin